 Cons: Requires 9 volt battery (not included)

 Let’s start with the most popular Grow with me baby scale by Health o Meter.
-These table top scales are very simple to set up and user-friendly.
+These tabletop scales are very simple to set up and user-friendly.
 We love the ‘hold’ feature which allows you to maintain a reading when your baby is squirming about.
-It also has a ‘zero’ feature which allows you to reset the scale so that the weight of any cloth or blanket used to lay baby on is not included in the weight.
+It also has a ‘zero’ feature which allows you to reset the scale so that the weight of any cloth or blanket used to lay baby on isn’t included in the weight.

 2. Salter 914 Electronic

 Cons: Can fluctuate if baby moves a lot